llvm/llvm-project/llvm/docs/CommandGuide/llvm-cov.rst

 The :program:`llvm-cov export` command exports coverage data of the binaries *BIN*... using the profile data *PROFILE* in either JSON or lcov trace file format.

+If *PROFILE* is not provided, the command exports baseline coverage data with all zero execution counts.

 When exporting JSON, the regions, functions, branches, expansions, and summaries of the coverage data will be exported.
 When exporting an lcov trace